cancjs/canc/packages/canc-decorators/README.md

 ### Memory implications

-- Proto-level: **O(1)** — one wrapped function total, defined once at class-decoration time.
+- Proto-level: **O(1)**, one wrapped function total, defined once at class-decoration time.
 - Per-instance: **O(n)** in instance count.
 Each bound function closes over its instance.
-The 2-instance isolation + GC regression tests (`decorators.spec.ts`, `decorators-legacy.spec.ts`) lock in that a discarded instance is still collectable (`FinalizationRegistry`) despite another instance's decorator-produced function remaining alive — this only holds because placement is a **self-replacing own-property** (own-property shadows the prototype accessor, or is installed directly via `addInitializer`), never a `Map`/registry keyed by property name living on the prototype.
-That old pattern pinned the first bound instance forever and leaked its bound method to every other instance — do not reintroduce a shared cache for `bind:true` placement.
+The 2-instance isolation + GC regression tests (`decorators.spec.ts`, `decorators-legacy.spec.ts`) lock in that a discarded instance is still collectable (`FinalizationRegistry`) despite another instance's decorator-produced function remaining alive.
+This only holds because placement is a **self-replacing own-property** (own-property shadows the prototype accessor, or is installed directly via `addInitializer`), never a `Map`/registry keyed by property name living on the prototype.
+That old pattern pinned the first bound instance forever and leaked its bound method to every other instance; do not reintroduce a shared cache for `bind:true` placement.

 ### Decorator vs manual `cancAsync(this.method, this)`